 Supporting local growers and innovators is key to strengthening local economies in the U.S. By encouraging community development on the local level, Heifer is creating opportunities, improving access to markets for small farmers and providing environmental sustainability.

-The Seeds of Change Initiative is driven by local motivation, local farmers, local innovation and local leadership.
+Heifer USA is driven by local motivation, local farmers, local innovation and local leadership.
 This focus on community-based development is the key to successfully ending hunger here at home.

 Areas of Focus